 the insured must be insuring the goods in the course of a business carried on by them.

 In practice, contracts for the insurance of goods in international transit will also cover other risks, such as liability for delay in delivery or liability for not exercising reasonable care in choosing where to store goods overnight.
 However, the exemption only applies to that element of the premium which relates to loss of, or damage to goods in international transit.
 Premiums must be apportioned to take account of any taxable element.
-If the premiums are apportioned and the taxable element is below the *de minimis *limits, the whole premium may be treated as exempt (see IPT05900).
+If the premiums are apportioned and the taxable element is below the de minimis limits, the whole premium may be treated as exempt (see IPT05900).

 Some examples of contracts covering goods in international transit are: